phpanhey/CitizenSchedulator/Readme.md

-Here’s the updated README without the "How It Works" section:

----

 # CitizenSchedulator

 CitizenSchedulator is a Go-based application designed to help users find the next available appointment for various municipal services in Bremen, Germany.
 It fetches the earliest appointment date from a specified service URL and can integrate with notification systems for real-time updates.